- Fastly Status

 The IP address (A record) is in the

 Modify your hosts file

-Temporarily add a static IP and domain host entry to your hosts file on your computer.
-For example if the domain you are testing is
+You can temporarily add a static IP address and domain host entry to the hosts file on your computer.
+For example, if the domain you are testing is

 www.example.com and one of the IP addresses returned by nslookup or a dig command is

 18.104.22.168, you would add this entry to the file: